Relative Risk Calculator

 The highly disparate results are due to the definition of risk based on the negative events.
 If we define risk by using the positive outcome instead, we get a relative risk of 0.10 which has a much better correspondence with the odds ratio.
 Relative risk is usually the preferred metric, but risk must be precisely defined to avoid confusion.

 Relative risk is also sometimes confused with hazard ratios, but they are even more different as metrics than odds ratios and risk ratios.
+The outputs of this relative risk calculator should not be confused with odds ratios or hazard ratios.

 Number Needed to Treat (NNT) for harm or benefit